SimpleProgramDeveloper/SimplePythonMupen64PlusGUI/README.md

 # Installation:

-1. Copy the gui.py and the mupen64plus_config.json files to the same directory as the Mupen64Plus executable (mupen64plus-ui-console.exe)
+1. Open the installer.bat file.
+Type the Mupen64Plus-core directory.
+And you can create a shortcut of gui.exe on desktop.

 # Configuration: